-When it comes to actually tuning an engine, we’ve got some choices available and since nothing in life is every easy, each has it’s own pros and cons.
+When it comes to actually tuning an engine, we’ve got some choices available and since nothing in life is ever easy, each has its own pros and cons.
 So that you can make an educated decision about what is best for your car, I’ve written this article to guide you through the options so you can sort fact from fiction.
 Broadly speaking, our tuning options can be broken down into three main areas - Dyno tuning, Road Tuning and E-Tuning (aka mail-order tunes).

 Before we start though, it’s important to understand what we are trying to achieve when tuning an engine, and what we need to be able to get the best results.
 When we break it down to basics, tuning an engine really comes down to optimising the fuel delivery and the ignition advance.
-Of course there is potentially a lot more going on in a modern engine with aspects such as VVT, E-throttle and boost control to consider, but the basic elements we need to optimise are still fuel and ignition.
+Of course, there is potentially a lot more going on in a modern engine with aspects such as VVT, E-throttle and boost control to consider, but the basic elements we need to optimise are still fuel and ignition.

-To do our job then we need three elements - A way of accurately measuring the air fuel ratio, a way of monitoring for knock or detonation, and some feedback to tell us how our tuning changes are effecting the torque the engine is producing.
+To do our job then we need three elements - A way of accurately measuring the air fuel ratio, a way of monitoring for knock or detonation, and some feedback to tell us how our tuning changes are affecting the torque the engine is producing.
 Now that we know what elements we need, let’s go through our options.

 When we think of tuning, most people immediately think of a dyno and when we have the option to tune on a dyno, this is usually going to give you the best possible results.
-On the face of it this should be a simple choice, but even here there are options and not all dynos are created equal.
+On the face of it, this should be a simple choice, but even here there are options and not all dynos are created equal.
 For the purposes of this article, we will be looking at chassis dynos where the engine is left in the car as these are still the most popular

 Let’s start by talking about what a dyno is.
 In a nutshell, the dyno is used to apply a load to the engine to replicate driving the car on the road.
-As well as being able to apply a load to the engine, the dyno will also be able to measure the torque being produced and from this the engine power can be calculated.
-Depending how smart or advanced the dyno is, it will also be able to log parameters such as boost pressure and air fuel ratio and provide the tuner with torque and power graphs that can be analysed after a run.
+As well as being able to apply a load to the engine, the dyno will also be able to measure the torque being produced and from this, the engine power can be calculated.
+Depending on how smart or advanced the dyno is, it will also be able to log parameters such as boost pressure and air fuel ratio and provide the tuner with torque and power graphs that can be analysed after a run.
 From here we can make decisions on what elements in our tune to adjust.

 The advantage here to the tuner is that the dyno can provide instant and accurate feedback about the progress of their tune.
 A good dyno should be sensitive enough to show very small changes in torque, like the difference caused by alternator draw when the headlights switch on and off.
 This makes it easy to tell if we are going the right way with our tuning, and a proper load bearing dyno is essential to correctly calibrate elements such as ignition timing and cam control.

-A load bearing dyno on the other hand will have some form of power absorber module (hydraulic, eddy current or water brake are all popular techniques) that will allow the dyno to vary the load applied to the engine to hold the rpm constant.
+A load bearing dyno, on the other hand, will have some form of power absorber module (hydraulic, eddy current or water brake are all popular techniques) that will allow the dyno to vary the load applied to the engine to hold the rpm constant.
 This is the sort of dyno we really need to be using for proper tuning as it will allow us to vary both the rpm and load to tune all of the sites in the fuel and ignition tables correctly.

 - Provide accurate feedback on any tuning changes made